rdiaz02/EvAM-Tools/README.md

 # FIXME: need to update this file

-- Add a file of copyrights, for all that we have not authored, that lists
+- Add a file of copyrights (e.g., like in https://cran.r-project.org/web/packages/RcppEigen/COPYRIGHTS), for all that we have not authored, that lists
     - original location of the file, date we copied it, committ (if it exists), authors, copyright and license, and location in our repo